Two plates of vegetablesTwo plates of vegetables

 For those who love the taste of creamed vegetables but want to decrease the calorie count, there are several ways you can add flavor without adding extra fat.
 For example, using low-fat milk or vegetable broth in place of cream can help cut down on calories without sacrificing taste.
 Similarly, using herbs and spices to season steamed vegetables instead of butter or oil can add flavor without adding calories.

-See also Tiramisu vs. Cheesecake
+See also Margherita Pizza vs. Hawaiian Pizza

 Another way to add flavor to steamed and creamed vegetables without adding calories is to use citrus juice or vinegar.
 A squeeze of lemon or lime juice can brighten up the flavors of steamed vegetables, while a splash of balsamic vinegar can add depth to creamed vegetables.
 Additionally, adding a small amount of grated Parmesan cheese or nutritional yeast can provide a savory, umami flavor without adding too many calories.